omar-polo/libphos/README.md

 	./autogen.sh

-before if you're building from a git checkout and not a tarball.
+if you're building from a git checkout and not a tarball.

 ## Documentation, Bindings & usage

 phos provides a set of manual page to describe the modules, please see

  - `phos_client.3` for the client description
- - `phos_io.3` for a description of the TLS abstraction
  - `phos_req.3` on how to handle client connections from a server
  - `phos_server.3` for the server description
  - `phos_uri.3` for the URI parser